kkufieta/ur5_modeling_force_estimate/README.md

 These files are part of my [master thesis (2014)](http://folk.ntnu.no/tomgra/Diplomer/Kufieta.pdf) which I used to model and simulate the UR5.
 It includes a simple version of force estimation based on the motor current measurements.

 The simulations were done in Matlab & Simulink.
-The files are split into three models: Model A, B, C.

-For best performance you should use Model C that is based on my method to reconstruct the mass center points of the links.
+Model C is based on my method to reconstruct the mass center points of the links.
 Here's a preview of how I've created Model C:

 <img src="https://github.com/kkufieta/force_estimate_ur5/blob/master/Modeling_UR5.png" width="600"/>